GithmiHashara/Whatsapp-clone/README.md

 This project is a WhatsApp clone developed with a modern tech stack to mimic the core functionalities of the popular messaging app.

+Technologies Used:
+Next.js: For server-side rendering and building the user interface.
+TypeScript: To add static typing and enhance development efficiency.
+React: For building reusable UI components.
+Conves: For real-time messaging and chat functionalities.
+Clerk: To handle user authentication and management.
+Zego Cloud: To provide video call capabilities.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).